 Meetings are one of the most common time-consumers and productivity killers for product managers.
 If you have five people in a one-hour meeting, you’ve just used five hours of collective work time, Jason says.
 In addition, you need to synchronize the meeting with everyone’s schedule, and there’s often dead time before and after the meeting.

-Jason has found that discussions rarely need to be done with everyone in the same location at the same time.
-Answers to questions can usually wait, and can be done in writing when people have the time and attention for it.
+Jason has found that discussions rarely need to be done with everyone in the same location at the same time because “most things, especially in meetings, do not need to happen in real time.”
+Answers to questions can be done in writing when people have the time and attention for it.
 Asynchronous written communication saves his team time and reduces interruption.

 Here are the highlights:

 - Jason describes what most commonly prevents teams from getting things done (4:30)

 - How Basecamp became more productive after eliminating meetings (6:25)

 - Basecamp’s strategy for managing work schedules and communication with remote employees (9:50)

 - How Basecamp reduces interdependencies between teams (13:20)

 - The skillsets and personality required to be successful in this work environment (16:15)